upmsilab/2025JuneFHIRConnectathon/track-1/README.md

 [!IMPORTANT]

-After every submission, the server will ass
+After every submission, the server will assign *server-side* identifiers.
+You will need to use to these identifiers if you are submitting resources that refer to the newly created objects.
+[Read here why this is the case](FHIR_Resource_References_Explanation.md).
+Be aware that you are sharing the server with others, so if you are referring to another participants resources, their changes to resources may affect you workflow.

 | Step | Activity                                       | Notes                                                                 | Example |
 |------|------------------------------------------------|-----------------------------------------------------------------------|---------|